Ted Bami: Professional career

 Bami made his professional boxing debut in September 1998, with a first round stoppage of Des Sowden.
 In his second professional fight, Bami knocked out Gary Reid in the 2nd round of a scheduled 4 round contest.
 Reid would go on to challenge for the commonwealth light welterweight title.
 Bami's first setback came when he was knocked out by Jacek Bielski in his fourth fight.

 Rise to prominence

 On 17 August 2002, Bami knocked out the previously undefeated Bradley Pryce in the 6th round.
 Pryce has since gone on to challenge for the British welterweight title and win the Commonwealth title in the light middleweight division.

 In April, 2003, Bami won the vacant World Boxing Federation (WBF) light welterweight title with a 9th round knockout of Vasile 'Laszlo' Herteg.
 On 26 July 2003, in his first defence of the title, Bami was knocked out by South African Samuel Malinga, who had previously defeated Colin Lynes.

 Following the defeat to Malinga, Bami spent the next couple of years fighting mid-level European opposition.
-During this period his biggest wins were over Hungarian Jozsef Matolcsi, Russian Viktor Baranov and Poland's Rafal Jackiewicz.
+During this period his biggest wins were over Hungarian Jozsef Matolcsi, Russian Viktor Baranov and Poland's Rafał Jackiewicz.